jinyier/EMSim/README.md

   [ --ptpx_run_path ]              path to the run folder of ptpx
 ```
 `PrimeTime PX` performs time-based power analysis to find the transient power of logic cells.
 The `logic_cell_modeling.py` script processes power reports from power analysis, then model current profiles for each logic cell.
-- Note:
-    - You should alter file paths in `ptpx.tcl` beforehand.
-    - You should define `-waveform_interval` in `ptpx.tcl` beforehand.

 ```
 logic_cell_modeling.py